 Swift justice to our clients is very important, especially to employees who have been wrongfully dismissed with no, or improper, notice.
 That said “swift” in the civil court context can mean an employee is left to wait at least one year before their hearing.

-Canada’s highest court in the very opening of this decision wrote “Timely justice is one of the hallmarks of a free and democratic society”.
-Even though this decision centered around the delays of the criminal systems, this sentence does not specify “criminal” affairs.
+Canada’s highest court in the very opening of this decision wrote: “Timely justice is one of the hallmarks of a free and democratic society”.
+Even though this decision centred around the delays of the criminal systems, this sentence does not specify “criminal” affairs.
 In other words, access to and adjudication of all legal matters is at the very core of our democratic society.

 Aside from the current judiciary maximizing the resources available to them to help ease the overburdened system, it would be most helpful to continue to appoint new, diverse judges promptly, and in an ideal world, increase the number of judged proportionately with a fluctuating population.
 The current administrative rules of the Court are also not technologically current, and more electronic management may also help make filing and finding materials quicker and more organized.

-The writer, Samantha Lucifora, is an associate lawyer at Monkhouse law practicing employment and disability law for both employees and employers.
+About the Author: Samantha Lucifora, is an Employment Lawyer and Senior Associate at Monkhouse Law practicing employment and disability law for both employees and employers.